 Gender roles

 In developed and emerging economies, women who have a spouse or a partner are less likely to be employed in a paid job or actively looking for one.
+Economic stability from a partner’s income tends to reinforce the “male breadwinner” bias.
 In developing countries the reverse is true: economic necessity means that married women are more likely to work.

 Lack of transport